 2. Monthly Processing

 Payroll information and salary changes (if any).
 Monthly invoice generated & settled.
 HROne transfers employee salaries & updates online payroll portal.

 Social insurances, housing fund and income tax paid.
 Employee pay-slip and notification sent out.

 3. Year End Processing

 Work calendar for the coming year confirmed.
 Annual salary report prepared, confirmed and reported to the government HR authorities.

-A mandatory salary percentage contribution that employees and employers must contribute to.
-The pension fund contribution amount in China varies based on city of employment, but the employer generally pays a higher percentage.
+A contribution that employees and employers must contribute to.
+The pension fund contribution amount in China varies, but the employer generally pays a higher percentage.